-With its comprehensive hiking-related services, this region provides the perfect setting for a hiking adventure.
+With its comprehensive hiking-related services, the Destination Gstaad provides the perfect setting for a hiking adventure.
 The many Alpine restaurants, mountain inns, hotels and barbecue sites are inviting places to stop and relax.
 Along with maps to help you plan your tour, there is a range of public transport options available to take you to the starting point of your chosen route.

 Hiking trails can sometimes take you through pastures.
 Cows have a strong protective instinct for their calves and so pastures should always be entered with caution.
 Cows are usually quite harmless.
 However, in order to avoid risk and prevent them from being startled or frightened, there are some rules which should be observed.

 In the Destination Gstaad, hikers, mountain bikers and other outdoor enthusiasts largely share the same trails.
 It is therefore important that people are tolerant and considerate towards others.
 Mountain bikers should slow down to walking pace when overtaking other people and must give way to hikers when their paths cross on narrow trails.
 Hikers must accept mountain bikers as equal trail users and should make way for them where this is possible and sensible.

 Trail rules - Love your trails!

 - Use trails at your own risk.
 Adjust your riding to suit the terrain and your skill level.

 - Do not break if the wheels are locked!

 - Stay on roads and trails.
 To cut across country is strictly prohibited.